m-zeroual/m-zeroual/README.md

 <h1 align="center">Hi there 👋.</h1>
 <div>
-  scheduleI'm Mohammed Zeroual from Morocco, and I'm dedicated to continuous growth and learning.
+  I'm Mohammed Zeroual from Morocco, and I'm dedicated to continuous growth and learning.
 I have a deep passion for acquiring new knowledge and sharing it as widely as possible.
 Coding is something I truly enjoy, as it not only challenges me but also helps me become better in every aspect.

   Beyond just writing code, I’m fascinated by the problem-solving process that comes with it.
 I thrive on tackling complex challenges, breaking them down into manageable parts, and finding efficient solutions.
 I believe that every line of code I write is an opportunity to refine my skills and contribute to something meaningful.